Consent to Contact

 The University of Miami’s Consent to Contact Initiative is a collaborative effort between stakeholders across the University of Miami and its health system to increase awareness of clinical studies among our diverse patient population.

-Launched in 2016, it brings more opportunities for patients to learn about studies that may be appropriate for them while increasing our ability as an academic medical center to advance research and deliver transformational care to our patients.
+It brings more opportunities for patients to learn about studies that may be appropriate for them while increasing our ability as an academic medical center to advance research and deliver transformational care to our patients.

 UM researchers can utilize Consent to Contact as a resource for recruitment into clinical studies.
 To learn more and begin the process, click here.